leeprovoost/dhl-routing-reference-data-parser/README.md

 Convert DHL's Routing Reference Data (pipe-delimited text files) to JSON documents and import into MongoDB.
 You can download the source files from the [DHL Developer Centre (Routing Reference Data)](http://www.dhl.co.uk/content/gb/en/express/resource_centre/integrated_shipping_solutions/developer_download_centre1.html).
 This is for DHL customers that want to use the Routing Reference Data set for international postcode lookups to ensure that parcels get delivered correctly.

-Download the zip file, extract the three files (country.txt, countrypc.txt and ESDv6.txt).
-Run the Node.js scripts as described below.
+Download the zip file, extract the three files (country.txt, countrypc.txt and ESDv6.txt) and move them to the "source" folder in your project.
+Follow then the instructions below.

-Status: ALPHA.
+Status: BETA

 ## prerequisites